Both Flask and Django are:

 - Both could be used for Server Side Rendering (for SEO purposes) or building REST APIs (e.g. JSON) for SPAs

-- Both have blocking programming model which require multi-thread/multi-process runners like gunicorn to deploy
+- Both have the blocking programming model which require multi-thread/multi-process runners like gunicorn to serve multiple requests at the same time

 What is the difference Flask vs Django?
 TL;DR:

-- Django is an all-in-one solution: Relational DB ORM + Migrations, Template rendering system, Security middleware, User management built-in application, configurable CRUD admin panel, and it is all in official distribution
+- Django is an all-in-one solution: Relational DB ORM + Migrations, Template rendering system, Security middlewares, User management built-in application, configurable CRUD admin panel, and it is all in official distribution

 Django Internal ORM